Year 1 - Elm 2025 - 2026

 Phonics Screening Check

-The Phonics Screening Check will take place in June.
+Children in Year 1 will Phonics Screening Check will take place in June.
 To prepare for this please practise reading frequently with your child.
 Your child should be secure with phase 3 as we are currently working on phase 5.
-However, I have sent home a phase 3 phonics mat and any your child is struggling with are highlighted in pink.
 To support them, go over these sounds regularly.
-I will stick in your child's phonics book our weekly phase 5 sound and words which contain the sound.
-Please go through them.
-If you would like to discuss any other ways your can help your child, please let me know and I will be happy to help.
+Each new sound that we learn will be sent home each week, on a Friday in the yellow book.
+Please go through them and practise reading and writing the words that are sent home.
+If you would like to discuss any other ways your can help your child, please let us know and we will be happy to help.

 Some fanastic sites for phonics practise are: